 Over 2020-21, the Artreach-KNMA Teaching Fellowships are being offered to eight artist-educators, each of whom lead workshops over six months; these take place online and have grown to become not just a space for learning art skills and media, but for joy and wellbeing, and for learning many new things about the world through art.
 The artists are guided by an expert panel of artist-educators who meet at the beginning and end of the programme periods, to help nurture and guide.

 At the end of the Fellowships the students put up an exhibition of their work.
-In this website, you will find two such exhibitions from fellowships between 2019-21.
+In this website, you will find three such exhibitions from fellowships between 2019-21.